DavidScobie/Machine_Learning/docs/formative.md

 # Formative Assessment
-The formative assessment is a list of tasks that are implemented and tested for each tutorial.
+The formative assessment is a list of tasks that can be implemented for each tutorial.
 Design your experiments and discuss the results.

 ## Validation
-### Validation data set
+### Validation set
 Change the data loader to include an additional validation set, such that the validation set will be evaluated during training.

 ### Validation metrics
 Consider what metrics can be used to evaluate the performance of the trained network.
-Implment them and report and record the results during and after training.
+Implement them.
+Report (by printing to the terminal or files) and save the results during and after training, respectively.

-### Plotting
+### Visualisation
 - Plot the loss from the training set against loss from the validation set.
 - Plot the loss and the metrics of interest from the validation set.
 - Analyse the results.